vbrh-immalle/faq/microsoft.md

 idiots usually doing it for some reason (golf buddies with MS sales reps) other than making the correct technical decision.
 And no, if this describes you, we’re not sorry.
 Run off and make more stuff no one will use unless forced.
+Leave the innovation to the rest of us that actually know how to use a command line and prefer it.

 Hey, you asked.